devthiago/react-ui-hooks/CONTRIBUTING.md

 - Make the changes or create a new Hook (Detailed explanation can be found at [How to Create a Hook](HOW-CREATE-A-HOOK.md)).
 - Save the files and check in the browser.
 - Make the tests.
-- Check if the tests are all passing `yarn test`.
+- Check if the tests are all passing `npm test`.

 ### Push it

 - `git add .`
-- `git commit -m "My message"` (replacing `My message` with a commit message, such as `It Creates a new plugin`) to stage and commit your changes
+- `git commit -m "My message"` (replacing `My message` with a commit message like `It creates a new amazing React ui hook`) to stage and commit your changes
 - `git push my-fork-name name-of-my-branch`
 - Go to the [react-ui-hooks repo](https://github.com/devthiago/react-ui-hooks) and you should see recently pushed branches.
 - Follow GitHub's instructions.